 Once a lease has been obtained, disputes typically arise between the lessee and lessor regarding royalty payments, scope of the lease, surface use, term of the lease, and any other alleged breach of the lease.
 These issues involve careful examination of the lease, state law, and federal law.

 Mining law is one of Joe Frick Law, PLLC’s main areas of practice.
 The above issues are only a few areas that touch on the issue of mining law.
 Joe Frick Law, PLLC also represents individuals and companies for the following areas:

 - Representation before the Bureau of Land Management

 - Representation before the Interior Board of Land Appeals

 - Public Land Law

 - Mining Litigation

 From our offices in Idaho, we have the capability of serving your mining law needs throughout Idaho, Montana, Wyoming, North Dakota, and Kansas.
-To schedule a consultation with an experienced mining law lawyer, contact us today today to schedule a free consultation.
+To schedule a consultation with an experienced lawyer, contact us today today to schedule a free consultation.
 Let us help you with mining law matters.